1heidi/open-data-monitor/README.md

 This project automatically searches for, summarizes, and reports on recent (past 7 days) developments in **U.S. open data and science policy**, focusing on academic and federal agency activity.

 It:
-1. Gathers recent web articles and policy news using SERPAPI.
+1. Gathers recent web articles and policy news from:
-2. Queries structured RSS feeds (e.g., NIH, NSF, OSTP).
+   a.
+Queries of RSS feeds (e.g., NIH, NSF, OSTP)
+   b.
+Broad Google searches of science news sites (via SERPAPI)
+   c.
+General Google search for keywords (via SERPAPI)
-3. Summarizes findings via OpenAI GPT models.
+2. Summarizes findings via OpenAI GPT models with:
-4. Generates a report containing:
-   - Individual content summaries
-   - A meta-summary highlighting key trends
-   - Explicit instruction: *“Do not fabricate or infer connections.”*
+   a.
+Explicit instruction: *“Do not fabricate or infer connections.”*
+   b.
+Source citation with URL for human verification
+3. Generates a report containing:
+   a.
+Meta-summary highlighting key trends
+   b.
+Individual content summaries
-5. Saves the report in /reports
-6. Emails the report automatically every Sunday
+4. Saves the report in /reports and emails the TXT automatically every Sunday

 ---